quarter-on-causality/quarter-on-causality.github.io/_pages/home_seme.md

      <h2>Week overview</h2>

      <ul>
        <li>On <strong>Monday</strong> morning, company representatives present their challenge, after which participants can ask questions in a brief Q&A. During lunch time, each participant chooses a challenge to work on during the remainder of the week, while ensuring that groups remain balanced in size.
-Group work together with the company representative is planned for the afternoon.
-To close the first day, everyone is invited to a reception.</li>
+Group work together with the company representative is planned for the afternoon.</li>
-       <li> On <strong>Tuesday</strong> is entirely devoted to work group.</li>
+       <li> The <strong>Tuesday</strong> is entirely devoted to work group.</li>
        <li> <strong>Wednesday</strong> morning is dedicated to work group.
 In the afternoon, we invite company representatives to join their group to continue working on the challenge.
-In the evening, we enjoy a nice study week dinner at restaurant Chez Camille</li>
+In the evening, we will enjoy a nice study week dinner at the restaurant Chez Camille</li>
-       <li><strong>Thursday</strong> is the last day of the work group, in which each group starts to prepare their presentation of the results.</li>
+       <li><strong>Thursday</strong> is the last day of the work group.
+Each group will prepare the presentation of the results.</li>
        <li>On <strong>Friday</strong>, each group presents the approach and obtained results for their challenge.
 Company representatives give direct feedback.
 The study week is closed with a lunch.</li>
      </ul>
   </div>